semrush/intergalactic/website/docs/components/checkbox/checkbox.md

 ### Sizes

-**Checkbox has two sizes: M and L**.
-The text label is always positioned to the right of the checkbox.
+Checkbox has two sizes: M and L. The text label is always positioned to the right of the checkbox.

 | Size (px)        | Appearance example      |
 | ---------------- | ----------------------- |